alex028502/symbol-selector/readme.md

 steel the idea and make your own.
 Or if there is already a much more practical way to accomplish this, please let me know because I couldn't find anything.

+##### One more thing

+Even in emacs and tmux, I don't memorize key combinations unless it is something I do all the time.
+I am happy typing in `:break-pane`, or `M-x eval-region`, even `M-x magit-status`.
+It don't start to configure key combinations until I am really annoyed by a single command.
+So extending this attitude to characters is natural for me.